 The METimage instrument will be launched on the Metop-SG-A satellites.
-It has 20 channels at a spatial resolution of 500 x 500 m at sub-satellite point.
-Table 16 summarizes the channels used by CMIC.
+It has 20 channels at a spatial resolution of 500 x 500 m2 at sub-satellite point.
+Table 16 summarizes the channels used by CMIC, though not all use used yet in PPS vEPSSG (TBD03).